Skip to content

 This step materialises the interactive runtime namespace used in notebooks and rule logic.
 It is intentionally pure and read-only.

-Interpolate raw value set definitions by resolving string references.
+Interpolate value set definitions by resolving simple or composite references.

 Parameters: